silvenlily/ps2PlayerManager/README.md

 **config file**
 all values not marked as optional are _required._
-configVersionDontTouch: do. not. change. this.
+configVersion: do. not. change. this.
 psGuild: planetside guild id
 world: _(default: 1 (connery))_ planetside numeric server id
 dGuild: discord guild id